khrapovs/dataanalysispython/notes/pandas.rst

 Series is similar to dictionary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A few examples t illustrate the heading.
+A few examples to illustrate the heading.

 .. ipython::